 On the Advanced / Interface grouping page, you can assign virtual PVC connections to the router's ports (create groups of interfaces), which allows distinguishing different types of traffic.
 This function is mostly used in Triple-play networks.
-Also on the page you can configure the router to connect to a private Ethernet line.
+Also on the page you can change the operating parameters of the router's LAN ports and configure the device to connect to a private Ethernet line.

-The Ethernet WAN function allows using the LAN port of the router to access the Internet via Ethernet technology.
+The Ethernet WAN function allows using any Ethernet port of the router to access the Internet via Ethernet technology.
 When the function is enabled, the router is still able to access the Internet via ADSL technology.

-Figure 73.
+Figure 80.
 The Advanced / Interface grouping page.